BRIEF-Cegedim Q3 revenue rises to 120.4 million euros

 SAN FRANCISCO, Aug 9 Yahoo Inc may re-evaluate plans for the cash it gets from a multibillion-dollar sale of half of its 40 percent stake in Chinese Internet company Alibaba Group.

-* 9-month consolidated profit group share 23.3 million euros versus loss of 12.8 million euros year ago

-* Reiterates its target of 2015 like-for-like revenue growth of 1.0 pct for continuing activities, and a 5.0 pct increase in EBITDA
+* Expects like-for-like revenue growth of 1 pct and a 5 pct increase in EBITDA for 2015

 SAN FRANCISCO, Aug 9 Yahoo Inc may re-evaluate plans for the cash it gets from a multibillion-dollar sale of half of its 40 percent stake in Chinese Internet company Alibaba Group.